 Traumatic Brain Injury

-Equally pressing is the question of recovery.
-The brain’s plasticity enables functional reorganization following injury, forming new pathways to compensate for damage.
-But what principles guide this dynamic and adaptive process – in what respects can brain networks modify their topology in response to injury?
+An equally important challenge is understanding the process of recovery.
+Neuroplasticity enables functional reorganization, forming new pathways to compensate for injury.
+But what principles guide this dynamic and adaptive process: In what respects can brain networks modify their topology in response to trauma?
 And why do some individuals recover fully while others face lasting challenges?
-What factors – such as injury severity, frequency, age, sex, genetics, or the brain’s intrinsic network architecture – shape the ability to adapt and recover?
+What factors, such as injury severity, frequency, age, sex, genetics, and the brain’s intrinsic network architecture, shape an individual’s ability to adapt and recover?